Canon 800D Comparison Review

 The Canon EOS 800D (called Canon T7i in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Canon 800D has a Camera Elo of 2566.
+Is the Canon 800D a good camera?
+The 800D has a Camera Elo of 2568.
 This rating puts the 800D among the top 20 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 800D also falls among the top 20 percent.
+In terms of its sensor size category (APS cameras), the 800D also ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Digital single lens reflex|

 |Canon EF mount lenses|

 |24 MP, APS-C Sensor|

 |131 x 100 x 76 mm, 532 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Canon 800D vis-à-vis a credit card.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.